louis030195/hcs-sandbox/README.md

 # HCS Sandbox

-Low-level Windows sandbox orchestrator using Host Compute Service (HCS) APIs - the same APIs that power Windows Sandbox and Docker on Windows.
+Kubernetes experience for Windows computer use agents based on Host Compute Service (HCS) APIs - the same APIs that power Windows Sandbox and Docker on Windows.

 ## Features